PoshSec/PoshSec/README.md

 Current Release Features
 ========
-This initial project release was based on SANS CSIS 20 Controls to assist an organization securing itself against digitial attacks.
+This initial project release was based on SANS CSIS 20 Controls to assist an organization securing itself against digital attacks.
 The purpose of this release is to "baseline" an environment given the stated controls in the CSIS.
-The released focused on the following controls
+The release is focused on the following controls:

 - Account Monitoring
 - Inventory of Authorized and Unauthorized Devices